 Shelf-Cooking Co-Vid19 Style.
 With Co-Vid19 rearing its ugly head, I have not been out of the house.
 I lied.
 Twice.
 I have been out twice.
-Both of these times has been to take Hunter to treatment in Nashville.
-So, grocery shopping is through pick-up, when my son works (at a grocery store), or my husband picks it up.
-Also, the school has been bringing food, for the week, for 3 kids.
+Both of these times have been to take H to treatment in Nashville.
+So, grocery shopping is through pick-up, when my son works (at a grocery store) or my husband picks it up.
+Also, the school has been bringing food, for the week, for three kids.
 That helps tremendously.

-There are some things my kids will not eat, by themselves.
+There are some things my kids will not eat by themselves.
 Now, they are not picky eaters, but they prefer it to be cooked in something.
-So, what I’ve been doing is separating out the breakfast foods, lunch foods, snacks, and fruit.
+So, I’ve been separating the breakfast foods, lunch foods, snacks, and fruit.
 They eat all the breakfast stuff throughout the week.
 Also, they eat most of the lunch food throughout the week.
-Yet, there are things like raw broccoli and cherry tomatoes that they will not eat unless I use it another way.
+Yet, there are things like raw broccoli and cherry tomatoes that they will not eat unless I use them another way.

 I do not waste food.

 Next up, cherry tomatoes.
-Once I have a baggie full, I either give them to one of my older daughters who both love them.
+Once I have a baggie, I give them to one of my older daughters, who both love them.
 Also, I juice them for chili or soup.
 I chop them up and saute them in any pasta dish.
 You can do a multitude of things with those things.

 Now, onto this recipe and broccoli.
 My big girls love raw broccoli.
-Sadly, my other 5 kids do not.
+Sadly, my other five kids do not.
 My son-in-law calls them “the trees of the devil.”
 He is a bit extra.
 You can make broccoli soup or Chicken and Broccoli Braid.
-Also, you can use it to make beef and broccoli stir fry.
-Lots of things.
+Also, you can use it to make beef and broccoli stir fry—lots of things.

 Odds and Ends

-Today, however, I had a 1/2 bag of a lot of things.
-Noah had brought home some leftover hamburgers and cooked bacon from work.
+Today, however, I had a 1/2 bag of many things.
+N had brought home some leftover hamburgers and cooked bacon from work.
 I had a couple of bags of this and a bag of that.
 Then there was a 1/2 a bag of another thing.
-I put all those together and I made 2 casseroles.
+I put all those together, and I made 2 casseroles.
 Honestly, I didn’t think it would make that much.
-I’m cooking one casserole for tonight and I’m freezing the other for another night.
+I’m cooking one casserole for tonight and freezing the other for another night.
 We also have leftover breadsticks from the pizza we ordered last night, so that is a side dish.
 I think I have a couple of cans of corn.
 Voila.
 Dinner is served.